How to Monitor Caching Database Performance

 Cache Hit Ratio

-The cache hit ratio plot displays the efficiency of key retrieval from the Redis cache, which is defined as the ratio of key hits to the total number of key hits and misses.
+The cache hit ratio plot displays the efficiency of key retrieval from the Caching cache, which is defined as the ratio of key hits to the total number of key hits and misses.
 Key misses occur when a key has been expired or evicted from the cache, or it never existed.

 Redis cache hit ratio plot